thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

         title: 'Drop an image in the appropriate field, or upload it from a folder on your computer.'
     1:
         image: /images/user-guide/dashboards/overview/layout-settings-background-image-2-ce.png
-        title: 'To adjust the position of the image more precisely, click the "Background size mode" drop-down menu and choose how exactly the picture will fill the background space.'
+        title: 'To adjust the position of the image more precisely, click the "Background size mode" drop-down menu and choose how exactly the picture will fill the background space.
+After, apply changes;'
     2:
         image: /images/user-guide/dashboards/overview/layout-settings-background-image-3-ce.png
-        title: 'After saving, you can see the customized background.'
+        title: 'After saving changes, you can see the customized background.'

 states-1:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-1-ce.png
         title: 'Enter edit mode and сlick the button two-layered squares "Manage dashboard states" in the upper left corner of the dashboard window.
 It will open the window with a dashboard state configuration.'

+states-root:
+    0:
+        image: /images/user-guide/dashboards/overview/dashboard-states-root-1-ce.png
+        title: 'You can change a root state by clicking the “Pencil” icon (Edit dashboard state);'
+    1:
+        image: /images/user-guide/dashboards/overview/dashboard-states-root-2-ce.png
+        title: 'Tick the “Root state” checkbox, and save changes.'

 states-2:
     0: